 Why get involved?

 This is an opportunity for organisations to be part of a potentially ground-breaking research project.
 It is designed to be inclusive of smaller organisations who would not be able to take part in a RCT on their own.
 This pioneering approach to impact evaluation recognises that effective approaches to supporting young people are more meaningful when they’re shared across the sector rather than sitting with one organisation as a specific project or programme.

 It is also a chance to work with peers to explore approaches to mentoring in depth, learn from others, and build real insight into your own practice.

-Selected organisations will also receive funding from the Centre for Youth Impact, supported by the Youth Endowment Fund, to cover the costs of their participation in the study.
+Selected organisations will also receive funding from the College, supported by the Youth Endowment Fund, to cover the costs of their participation in the study.

 Note - Expressions of interest to take part in the research have now closed.
 We will be in touch with all applicants in due course.